 No claims are made that algorithms can provide an ‘x’ marks the spot.
 AI is generally unimaginative and lacks the retroductive reasoning of a geoscientist.
 However, what algorithms can do, is ‘read’ more reports & papers than a person can feasibly read in a lifetime; joining the dots to surface subtle potentially interesting patterns to spark ideas.
 These suggestions may point the geoscientist towards a line of thinking they may not have had otherwise.
 We may be just scratching at the surface of what is possible.

 Infoscience Technologies Ltd provides practical digital transformation advice and algorithms to the geoscience sector.
 The flagship algorithm is OpportunityFinder(R), surfacing business ideas and opportunities from text (papers, reports, presentations).

 The tech start-up was founded by Dr Paul Cleverley (www.paulhcleverley.com) in Nov 2018 based in Oxford (UK) with a focus on Artificial Intelligence (AI) applied to unstructured text.

 The company can also work as a remote R&D lab with existing in-house innovation teams, building proprietary algorithms and technologies.

-Target industries range from geological surveys, petroleum exploration, economic mining through to geohealth and space exploration.
+Target sectors range from geological surveys, petroleum exploration, metals and mining through to hydrogeology, geohealth, renewables and space exploration.

-The company’s unique selling point is its deep geoscience domain knowledge, combined with computer science, data science, business analysis and international award winning research.
+The company’s unique selling point is its deep geoscience domain knowledge, combined with computer science, data science, business analysis and internationally recognised research.